pohlm01/master-thesis/4_comparison.typ

 To determine how big the impact of the long issuance delay is, it is helpful to understand which circumstances require fast certificate issuance.
 In such a situation, the Internet-Draft assumes the existence of a fallback mechanism for fast issuance.
 This could be an X.509 certificate or another, future mechanism that allows for fast issuance.
-The size, and therefore performance, downside of large certificate chains only last for a limited time, until @rp:pl updated their trust stores to include the new tree heads and can again use the size efficient @mtc mechanism.
+The drawback of large certificate chains is only temporary, until @rp:pl updated their trust stores to incorporate the new tree heads, enabling them to utilize the size-efficient @mtc mechanism again.
 There are two main reasons why a fast issuance is required; for a new domain and for an unplanned move of the domain.
 A scenario in which an expired certificate must be renewed quickly because of a forgotten, manual renewal is very unlikely, as @mtc require a high level of automation anyway.